-Compensation Committee
+Compensation and Human Capital Committee

-The Compensation Committee has the following principal duties and responsibilities:
+The Compensation and Human Capital Committee has the following principal duties and responsibilities:

-- review McCormick's executive compensation programs to ensure that they (i) effectively motivate the CEO and other executive officers to achieve our financial goals and strategic objectives; (ii) properly align the interests of these employees with the long-term interests of our stockholders; and (iii) are sufficiently competitive to attract and retain the executive resources necessary for the successful management of our businesses; - review trends in executive compensation, oversee the development of new compensation plans (including performance-based, equity-based, and other incentive programs, as well as salary, bonus and deferred compensation arrangements) and, when appropriate, make recommendations to the Board regarding revisions to existing plans and/or approve revisions to such plans; - annually review and approve corporate goals and objectives relevant to McCormick's CEO and other executive officers, evaluate the performance of such individuals against those goals and objectives, and approve the compensation for such individuals; - annually evaluate the relationship between the Company's overall compensation policies and practices and risk; - annually evaluate the compensation of the members of the Board; and - review McCormick's management succession plan for the CEO and other executive officers.
+- reviewing McCormick's executive compensation programs to ensure that they (i) effectively motivate the CEO and other executive officers to achieve our financial goals and strategic objectives; (ii) properly align the interests of these employees with the long-term interests of our stockholders; and (iii) are sufficiently competitive to attract and retain the executive resources necessary for the successful management of our businesses; - overseeing McCormick's strategies and policies related to key human resources policies and practices including with respect to matters such as diversity and inclusion, workplace environment and culture, and talent development and retention; - reviewing trends in executive compensation, oversee the development of new compensation plans (including performance-based, equity-based, and other incentive programs, as well as salary, bonus and deferred compensation arrangements) and, when appropriate, make recommendations to the Board regarding revisions to existing plans and/or approve revisions to such plans; - annually reviewing and approving corporate goals and objectives relevant to McCormick's CEO and other executive officers, evaluate the performance of such individuals against those goals and objectives, and approve the compensation for such individuals; - annually evaluating the relationship between the Company's overall compensation policies and practices and risk; - annually evaluating the compensation of the members of the Board; and - reviewing McCormick's management succession plan for the CEO and other executive officers.

-These duties and responsibilities are set forth in a written Charter approved by the Board which is available on McCormick's Investor Relations website at ir.mccormick.com under "Corporate Governance," then "Compensation Committee Charter."
+These duties and responsibilities are set forth in a written Charter approved by the Board which is available on McCormick's Investor Relations website at ir.mccormick.com under "Corporate Governance," then "Compensation and Human Capital Committee Charter."